Marga Schiml

 Marga Schiml (born 29 November 1945) is a German opera singer who sings mezzo-soprano and alto.
 She has appeared at major European opera houses and festivals, such as the Vienna State Opera, the Deutsche Oper Berlin, the Hamburg State Opera and La Scala, at the Salzburg Festival and the Bayreuth Festival.
-She is also an academic voice teacher.
+She was also an academic voice teacher at the Hochschule für Musik Karlsruhe from 1987 to 2011.